0xe1f/SVGs/README.md

 ## License

+All product names, logos, and brands are property of their respective owners.
-All graphics designed by [Akop Karapetyan](http://www.akop.org/) and licensed under the
-[Creative Commons Attribution-ShareAlike](http://creativecommons.org/licenses/by-sa/4.0/legalcode)
+Work done by [Akop Karapetyan](http://www.akop.org/) is licensed under the [Creative Commons Attribution-ShareAlike](http://creativecommons.org/licenses/by-sa/4.0/legalcode) license.
-license.